 Day 06: Bhandar- Dakachu (2985m)4-5 hours

-The path goes downhill in the beginning upto Likhu Khola.
-Then we reach Kinja, a junction of 3 dirstricts pof hilly region of Nepal: Solu, Ramechhap and Okhaldhunga.
-It is big market place.
+The path goes downhill at the beginning to Likhu Khola.
+Then we reach Kinja, a junction of 3 districts of hilly region of Nepal: Solu, Ramechhap, and Okhaldhunga.
+It is the big market place.
 The locals gather here every Sunday for shopping.
 After Kinja we walk uphill to Dakachu.

 Day 07: Dakachu-Junbesi (2700m) 6-7 hours

 We climb the uphill through the light forest from Dakachu.
-No villages but tea houses (lodges) on the way.
+No villages but teahouses (lodges) on the way.
 We cross a pass called Lamjura La (3530m).
 Then the path goes downhill through the light forest for about 2 hours.
 Then the path is flat up to Junbesi, a Sherpa village.
 In Junbesi, we camp in a lodge for the night.
 Internet, telephone facility is available here.
-We can visit to the beautiful gompas overhere.
+We can visit the beautiful gompas over here.

 Day 08: Junbesi- Nuntala (2194m) 5-6 hours

-We walk through samall and beautiful villages in the beginning.
+We walk through small and beautiful villages in the beginning.
 The path goes downhill to Dudhkoshi River.
 We cross a long suspension bridge (109m) over Dudhkoshi.
 The view from the bridge is spectacular.
-After the bridge we climb gradually again through several villages.
+After the bridge, we climb gradually again through several villages.
 The surroundings is charming because of friendly village people, beautifully decorated houses, colorful flowers in the gardens and cultivated beautiful lands.
-We cross Kharikhola village where there are Mani walls, prayer wheels, health post, tea houses and small hydro power.
+We cross Kharikhola village where there are Mani walls, prayer wheels, health post, tea houses, and small hydropower.
 The route to Mera Peak, Makalu Barun National Park meets here.
-Finally we camp at Bupsa, a small Sherpa village near the forest.
-We can visit to Gompa here.
+Finally, we camp at Bupsa, a small Sherpa village near the forest.
+We can visit Gompa here.
 Telephone facility is available here.